 Prior to 1971, the US national debt amount was an actual debt, and it represented a US federal government debt of gold-backed dollars, something that may have been difficult to be paid back.
 Since 1971 however, this amount has evolved from a gold-standard-era national debt to a ledger posting, an accounting entry, a post-gold-standard-era national ‘debit’ of fiat dollars.
 Today’s national ‘debt’ amount simply represents the running total of non-convertible, non-fixed, non-pegged, free-floating, pure fiat dollars issued, or ‘debited’ from the federal government and added, or ‘credited’ to the non federal government.

 Today, in the post-gold-standard, modern monetary system, the US federal government, the issuer of dollars, has as much to worry about ‘paying back’ all the dollars it issued as IBM has to worry about ‘paying back’ all the IBM shares it has issued.
 If someone buys an IBM bond denominated in dollars, or lends IBM some dollars, that’s one paradigm, that would be an actual debt for IBM, because IBM cannot issue dollars, and IBM would have get dollars from somewhere to service that debt, to pay that debt in dollars back.
 However, IBM can issue an unlimited amount of IBM shares, IBM will never ‘run out’ of IBM stock, so there is nothing to worry about IBM ‘paying back’ any IBM shares that IBM issues.
-The same goes for the US federal government ‘paying back’ all those US Treasury bonds, that’s another paradigm, that’s nothing to worry about, because US Treasury bonds are not denominated in gold-backed dollars, they are denominated in fiat dollars, a totally different currency that the US federal government has sole monopoly power to issue.
+The same goes for the US federal government ‘paying back’ all those US Treasury bonds, that’s another paradigm, that’s nothing to worry about, because US Treasury bonds are not denominated in gold-backed dollars, they are denominated in fiat dollars, a totally different currency, which the US federal government has sole monopoly power to issue.
 Any one, any country, ‘lending’ the US federal government some fiat US dollars is just like someone ‘lending’ IBM Corporation some IBM shares.
 The US federal government no longer needs to ‘borrow’ fiat dollars, it will never ‘run out’ of fiat dollars.
 There is no longer any national ‘debt’ to ‘pay back’.
 Orthodox economics, based on outdated, pre-1971, gold-backed, gold-standard era economic idiosyncrasies, co-mingles and confuses these two paradigms.

 Rather than thinking of it as a federal government national ‘debt’ of dollars, think of it a national ‘debit’ of dollars that was ‘credited’ to you, the non federal government, and that amount is actually the total savings of the non federal government.
 The national ‘debit’ is the national treasure.
 The United States is a strong nation because of the national ‘debit’, not in spite of it.
 Like I mentioned above, how IBM shares are doing in the market is partly a reflection of how good or bad past IBM boardroom decisions have been; likewise, how the US dollar is doing in the marketplace is a reflection of our federal government’s policies.
 The airwaves may try to convince you differently, but think about it, in just 240 years, the United States is the envy of the planet, the US dollar is the world’s reserve currency, US dollar denominated Treasury bonds are the safest, most liquid, most risk-free investment worldwide today, and the US dollar based economy is still the strongest on earth.